The Facts

 Impacts

-Because of their high-risk nature, these activities increase the risk of unwanted pregnancies, STIs and physical/emotional harm.
-Alongside contributing to unclear boundaries for the relationship, these activities can also have legal repercussions.
+Because of their high-risk nature, these activities increase the risk of physical/emotional harm, unwanted pregnancies, and STIs.
+Alongside contributing to unclear boundaries for themselves or relationships, these activities can also have legal repercussions.

 Creating Dependency